 8am: You’ll meet with all students at school, check final medications are collected, and bus to our Baltimore Campus 9am: Arrive at Outward Bound Campus to meet your instructors, icebreakers, and share goals for the week.
 10am: “Duffle Shuffle” with your crew!
 Your Instructor will make sure everyone has the gear they need and help you pack it in backpacks or… READ MORE >

 Days on expedition are sun-up to sun-down.
-You’ll wake up with the group to cook breakfast, take down camp, fill water, and other tasks until cooks have completed breakfast.
+You’ll wake up with the group to cook breakfast, take down camp, fill water, and do other tasks until cooks have completed breakfast.
 Use this morning time to have coffee, pack up your personal gear, and any other personal care needs you have.
-Once breakfast is cleaned and everything is packed up,… READ MORE >
+Once breakfast is cleaned and everything is… READ MORE >

 Below is a sample schedule for your course.
 While the activities are similar from course to course, the days may change based on weather or program safety and quality.
 DAY 1 | Meet and pack gear at base, drive to course area, typically a short hike or paddle to first campsite.
 Instructors begin introduction to backcountry travel and skills.
 DAY… READ MORE >